kevinolega/minimalchanges/_posts/2012-02-08-no-luxury-like-mobility.md

 I only enjoy a few things:
 Writing.
 Good food.
-Hugs from Ish. (currently not available)
 Good conversations.
 Learning.

 All these things don't cost a lot of money.

 What can I say?
 I'm a pretty lazy guy.
 That's what makes me happy.
 I realize that I don't need a lot of cash to enjoy those.
 I noticed a new luxury that attracted me more than the prospect of fame and fortune or even power.
 Mobility.
 It's the ability to be anywhere at any time.
 I want to be where my partner needs to be and to support her and my future family.
 In terms of travel?
 I don't think I need to see the world by sleeping in a first class suite.
-I just want to see the place, taste the food and hold Ish's hand.
+I just want to see the place, taste the food.
 I heard I can do that a lot for a lot less if I ditch the first class lodging.

 From several thousands of dollars to a thousand dollar goal maybe aiming too low for productivity junkies.
 The thing is, I believe that if you're pretty happy with what you do and you're doing great work, the money will follow.